mcotton/reactive.js/README.md

 ### REACTIVE.js ###

 This is my take on making a reactive library for JavaScript.
 It allows you to `watch` a varible and then trigger a callback whenever it changes.
+You can see the demo http://jsfiddle.net/mcotton/FSWS4/

 #### API ####